StellaZare/CityAverage/README.md

 * Name of the file
 * Number of entries (lines) in the file
 * Min temp in file
-* Max tmep in file
+* Max temp in file
 * Avg temp reported (sum of all values / 2*num_entries)

 ## Error Handling